chrisjumptwentyfour/xtremejs-talk/README.md

 ### Folder Structure

-There are two routes you can view, `/original` and `/fixed` - the two sites will be identical.
+There are two options you can view, original and fixed - these will be identified by Buttons on the home page `localhost:3000`

-In the code, you will see `src/original` and `src/fixed` which match up to the versions we have for the routes.
+In the code, you will see `src/original` and `src/fixed` which match up to the versions we have for the code.